 This is mirrored by many other Gulf States too.
 30% of those living in Bahrain made a similar claim, while 27% of expats living in Saudi Arabia had the same experience.
 All told, it seems that relocating to the Middle East can have a very positive impact on your bank account.

-Let’s also not forget that many expat packages don’t purely consist of wages; many relocation packages also offer a generous housing allowance, meaning that rent or mortgage payments can also be subsidized for those living here.
+Let’s also not forget that many expat packages don’t purely consist of wages; many relocation packages also offer a generous housing allowance, meaning that rent or mortgage payments can also be subsidized for those living here and healthcare.

 Lastly, while many expats have complained in recent years about the rising costs of real estate in the UAE, not all Gulf States are suffering the same fate.